MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 # Setup overview for Graph connectors by Microsoft

-This article summarizes the basic process required to use the [Microsoft 365 admin center](https://admin.microsoft.com) to set up any of the Graph connectors by Microsoft.
+This article shows the basic process required to set up any of the Graph connectors by Microsoft in the [Microsoft 365 admin center](https://admin.microsoft.com).
 The basic process includes the following steps:
 <!---Add links to each section in the doc--->

 1. Add a Graph connector in the Microsoft 365 admin center.